 Study 7: Slentz et al. (2016) had an aim of determining the relative contribution of exercise alone in preventing the progress to diabetes and to determine its effects on the measures of glucose metabolism.
-It was randomized control trial.
+It was a randomized control trial.
 They had 4 intervention groups in which the participants were placed randomly.
 There were 237 participants 45-75 years who had elevated fasting glucose and they were sedentary non-smokers.
 The high amount MICT group, high amount vigorous-intensity group and low amount moderate-intensity group had 61 members each and the low amount moderate-intensity training group had 54.
 The measures were fasting glucose, fasting insulin and Insulin AUCs, cardiometabolic health and glucose tolerance.
-They reported that exercise plus diet group was the only one that showed a decrease in fasting glucose (p= <0.001).
+They reported that the exercise plus diet group was the only one that showed a decrease in fasting glucose (p= <0.001).
 Fasting glucose showed the following changes: high-amount and moderate-intensity −0.07 (p=0.06); high-amount and vigorous 0.06 (p=0.19); low-amount and moderate 0.05 (p=0.15); and diet and exercise −0.32 (p=−0.18).

-Study 8: Lee et al. (2013) had an objective of comparing resistance exercise (RE) against aerobic exercises (AE) regarding their effects on insulin sensitivity and secretion, abdominal fat adiposity.
-The study randomized control trial having three groups; AE, RE, and control group.
-The participants were 45 adolescent obese boys, the control group had 13 the exercise group 16 and resistance group 16.
+Study 8: Lee et al. (2013) had an objective of comparing resistance exercise (RE) against aerobic exercises (AE) regarding their effects on insulin sensitivity and secretion, and abdominal fat adiposity.
+The randomized control trial had three groups; AE, RE, and control group.
+The participants were 45 adolescent obese boys; the control group had 13, the exercise group 16 and resistance group 16.
 The measures were intrahepatic lipid, abdominal fat and intramyocellular lipids and sensitivity to insulin and insulin secretion.
-They found out that both groups showed low weight gain that was significant when compared to the control.
+They found that both groups showed low weight gain that was significant when compared to the controls.
 Both the groups also showed a reduction in total and visceral fat and intrahepatic lipids that was significant.
-The RE group was the only group that showed an improvement in the insulin sensitivity that was significant.
+The RE group was the only group that showed an improvement in the insulin sensitivity, which was significant.

 Methodological quality